snowpirate/raspdriver2.0/README.md

    1. If you really want, you can check things while this is going by launching the Kismet Client from the command line.
-   2. Or run gpsd or gpsmon to see if that's working (but I prefer to just check in the Kismet GUI from Windows > GPS Details.
+   2. Or run gpsd or gpsmon to see if that's working
+       * I prefer to just check in the Kismet GUI from Windows > GPS Details.

 4. So everything will auto run on it's own.